 Admission to the Major

 Admission to the Bachelor of Science in Nursing (B.S.N.) major is competitive.
 Applicants meeting the minimum requirements are not guaranteed admission to the Nursing program.
 Meeting these requirements only allows an application to be considered in the review process.
 Each year, around 90 students are admitted to the B.S.N. program.
 Admission is based on all student qualifications but JMU cumulative grade point average and grades in the prerequisite math and science courses are a strong consideration.
 Students are admitted twice a year for fall and spring program entry.
 Acceptance to JMU does not guarantee acceptance into the nursing program.

 To be eligible to apply for admission, students must meet the following requirements:

 To remain in good standing in the nursing program, students must earn a grade of "C-" or better in each required nursing course.
 A grade of "D" or "F" is considered a failure.
-A student who for the first time receives a grade of less than a "C-" in a Nursing course may, with department approval, repeat the course.
-A student who receives a grade of less than a "C-" in a second Nursing course will not be permitted to continue in the program.
+A student who for the first time receives a grade of less than a "C-" in a nursing course may, with school approval, repeat the course.
+A student who receives a grade of less than a "C-" in a second nursing course will not be permitted to continue in the program.